jezzsantos/saastack/docs/design-principles/0070-persistence.md

 Both persistence schemes can persist the state of an aggregate (and all its descendant entities and value objects), but each scheme uses different mechanisms to do it.
 The choice of this scheme affects the code you need to write in the aggregate and the code you need to write in your domain-specific `IApplicationRepository`.
 However, the code you write in the application layer can remain the same.

-> This means that if/when you change your mind down the track and you switch from one scheme to the other, you only need to change the implementation of your domain-specific `IApplicationRepository,` and you need to add/remove the `Dehydration()` method and constructor to/from your aggregate classes.
+> This means that if/when you change your mind down the track, and you switch from one scheme to the other, you only need to change the implementation of your domain-specific `IApplicationRepository,` and you need to add/remove the `Dehydration()` method and constructor to/from your aggregate classes.

 The code flows from the Application's perspective are the same, but the implementation of the domain-specific `IApplicationRepository` and the aggregate are slightly different.